areino/crwd-pushhosts/README.md

 Lastly, the desired "hosts" file to push to Windows endpoints needs to be uploaded to the "Falcon Real Time Response" > "[put files](https://falcon.crowdstrike.com/real-time-response/scripts/put-files?)" section in the console.

-## Execution syntax
+### Step 4 - Execution

-This example accepts the following input parameters.
+This script accepts the following input parameters.
 | Parameter | Purpose | Category |
 | :--- | :--- | :--- |
 | `--falcon_client_id` | Falcon API client ID | required |